huggingface/pytorch_block_sparse/README.md

 self.fc = BlockSparseLinear(1024, 256, density=0.1)
 ```

-### Secondary usage.
+## Advanced usage: converting whole models

-Or you can use a utility called BlockSparseModelPatcher to modify easily an existing model before training it (you will need to train it from scratch rather than sparsifying a pre-trained model).
+Or you can use a utility called BlockSparseModelPatcher to modify easily an existing model before training it. (you will need to train it from scratch rather than sparsifying a pre-trained model).

 Here is an example with a Roberta Model from Hugging Face ([full example](doc/notebooks/ModelSparsification.ipynb))